-Work number - M 9 FILED
+Work number - M 9 ALLOWED TO PARTICIPATE

 Total number of publications: 27, including 1 monograph, 20 articles in professional journals (2 in foreign journals), 6 articles in thematic collections.

 This series of works contains a complex research on traditional culture of Crimean Tatars in the XX – the beginning of XXI century that is based on the investigation of published literature sources, archival matirials, museum collections and field studies.In the study historical and ethnographic characteristics of Crimean Tatar ethno-national community is determined;on the basis of comparative analysis with other related or close cultural traditions typology of crimeantatarsʼ traditional customs were conducted; defining features of ethnic ornamental arts and its revival at presentwere examined; main forms of religiousity ofCrimean Tatars in the periodof XX – beginning of XXI century were analysed.

 The structure of traditional ritual (case study of wedding cycle), which consists of three main parts – the pre-wedding, the wedding and the post-wedding – are being analysed.
 Local differences in culture between the three subethnic groups of the Crimean Tatars – mountain, south coastal and steppe – are being examined in this series.
 For the first time the classification of the attribute and the role components in the structure of the ritual has been made enabling investigation of the ancient symbolic system of the ceremony.